laravel/docs/artisan.md

 Options may be retrieved just as easily as arguments using the `option` method.
 To retrieve all of the options as an array, call the `options` method:

-    // Retrieve a specific option...
+    // Retrieve a specific option
     $queueName = $this->option('queue');

-    // Retrieve all options...
+    // Retrieve all options
     $options = $this->options();

 If the argument or option does not exist, `null` will be returned.